ibm-cloud-docs/direct-link/order-connect.md

  1. Verify your network provider's capabilities to reach the appropriate IBM Cloud PoP.
  2. Use the [IBM Cloud console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com) to open an {{site.data.keyword.cloud}} Direct Link Connect request and complete the requested information.
 (Assistance from IBM sales engineers can be requested.)
  3. Contact your Connect provider and negotiate connectivity to your premise or colocation.
- 4. Order a "virtual circuit" through the Connect provider, and refer the Ticket ID of the {{site.data.keyword.BluSoftlayer_notm}} IBM Cloud Direct Link request as your "Request ID" or "Authorization ID"
+ 4. Order a "virtual circuit" through the Connect provider, and refer the Ticket ID of the {{site.data.keyword.BluSoftlayer_notm}} Direct Link request as your "Request ID" or "Authorization ID"
  5. IP assignment on the {{site.data.keyword.BluSoftlayer_notm}} networking infrastructure will be completed within three business days after the virtual circuit request is complete.